HyunCafe/odin-signupform/README.md

 * Added icons and more finishing touches for aesthetics: Implemented icons and made other final changes to complete the form's aesthetics.
 * Validator: Ran the HTML and CSS through validators and made corrections to ensure they meet the appropriate standards.

+## TO DO:
+- Make Website Responsive
+- Add Indicators when filling out fields (color coded)
+- Customize hover feature for create account
+- Have it work as a fully working Signup and have a login form with Popular Fast fills like Gmail, Facebook, Twitter

 ## Challenges:
 ##### HTML Validation Challenge